-If you’re anything like our tribe of RV lovers, you plan your Autumn weekends around hunting down the best fall color views.
+If you’re anything like our tribe of RV lovers, you plan your autumn weekends around hunting down the best fall color views.
 In our humble opinion, there is no better place for leaf-peeping than in the many national parks scattered across the U.S. and Canada.
-Here are some of our favorite destinations for taking in the changing of the seasons.
+Here are some of the best national parks to visit in the fall to see fall foliage.

 Zion National Park, Utah